arelangi/adityarelangi.com/talks/2017/may/index.md

 	router.HandleFunc(routerPath, ContainerRunHandler)
 ```

- ContainerRunHandler got called, which in turn calls _RunContainer_
+ ContainerRunHandler was called, which in turn calls _RunContainer_

 ```go